 |December||6/43||12/54||149/5.9||Not the best period to go|

-Biarritz Pays Basque Airport is located about 4 kilometres (2.5 miles) south-east of the city centre.
+Biarritz Pays Basque Airport is located about four kilometres (2.5 miles) east of the city centre.

 Buses or rental cars are the best options for getting around the city.
 And to enjoy the scenic views along the Basque coast, you will want to rent a bicycle!